manuzhang/nativetask/README.md

 **2. Native Runtime Mode** In this mode, NativeTask works as a dedicated native runtime to support native mapper and native reducer written in C++.

-Here is the steps to enable NativeTask in transparent collector mode:
+Here are the steps to enable NativeTask in transparent collector mode:

 1. clone NativeTask repository